surelybassy/RegressionAnalysisProject/README.md

 <img src="Images/PythonPic3.png" width="600" height="300">

 After competing the SQL tasks, I moved into Python.
 I imported the data into a Pandas dataframe and began to explore and analyse the data by using a number of different graphs and plots from Seaborn.
-This helped to identify features in the dataset the would require special attention during  cleaning and preprocessing.
+This helped to identify features in the dataset that would require special attention during  cleaning and preprocessing.

 There were a number of duplicate property IDs for property sold twice within the time period.
 I decided to only include the most recent sale, as it would give a more accurate picture of the property market in the area at the time.